michellelclement/meatblog/README.md

 ## Secret Key & Key Variables
 Secret keys should not be pushed to GitHub, or shared with anyone.
-To avoid this happening, I included my Secrecy Key and key variables in a file which is stored locally.
+To avoid this happening, I included my Secret Key and key variables in a file which is stored locally.

 The file env.py includes these key variables and secret key.